FortiFlex Workshop

 Also in a real production environment:

-• your entire cloud infrastructure would be defined in code (Terraform)
+• Your entire cloud infrastructure would be defined in code (Terraform)

-• you would be using a version control system like Git to manage changes to your infrastructure
+• You would be using a version control system like Git to manage changes to your infrastructure

-• all of your system variables would be stored securely in a secrets manager or environment variables, not hardcoded into your Terraform files
+• All of your system variables would be stored securely in a secrets manager or environment variables, not hardcoded into your Terraform files

 • You’d be using the FortiFlex Terraform provider to directly integrate with FortiFlex, not passing the Entitlement Token or Username “manually” as a variable